 Target Prices

-The consensus target prices for Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD) indicate optimistic growth potential in their respective valuations.
+The current consensus on target prices for Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD) reflects optimistic expectations from analysts.

 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD).
+The following table summarizes the strengths and weaknesses of Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD).

 Risk Analysis

-The following table outlines the various risks associated with Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD).
+The following table outlines the key risks associated with Palo Alto Networks, Inc. (PANW) and CrowdStrike Holdings, Inc. (CRWD).

 Which one to choose?